letsencrypt/boulder/docs/CRLS.md

 The responsibility is shared across these components:

  - crl-updater
+ - sa
  - ca
  - crl-storer
- - sa

 The crl-updater starts the process: for each shard of each issuer, it requests revoked certificate information from the SA.
-It sends that information to the CA for signing, and received back a signed CRL.
+It sends that information to the CA for signing, and receives back a signed CRL.
 It sends the signed CRL to the crl-storer for upload to an S3-compatible data store.